Loading...

 The web fetch tool allows Claude to retrieve full content from specified web pages and PDF documents.

-Please use this form to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation.
+Use the feedback form to provide feedback on the quality of the model responses, the API itself, or the quality of the documentation.

 To minimize exfiltration risks, Claude is not allowed to dynamically construct URLs.
 Claude can only fetch URLs that have been explicitly provided by the user or that come from previous web search or web fetch results.
 However, there is still residual risk that should be carefully considered when using this tool.